Crucifixion of Jesus: Darkness

-In an edition of the BBC Radio 4 programmed In Our Time entitled Eclipses, Frank Close, Emeritus Professor of Physics at the University of Oxford, stated that certain historical sources say that on the night of the Crucifixion "the moon had risen blood red," which indicates a lunar eclipse.
-He went on to confirm that as Passover takes place on the full moon calculating back shows that a lunar eclipse did in fact take place on the night of Passover on Friday, 3 April 33 AD which would have been visible in the area of modern Israel, ancient Judaea, just after sunset.
+In an edition of the BBC Radio 4 program In Our Time entitled "Eclipses", Frank Close, Emeritus Professor of Physics at Oxford University, noted that certain historical sources say that on the night of the Crucifixion "the moon had risen blood red," indicating a lunar eclipse.
+He further confirmed that, as Passover occurs on a full moon, calculations show that a lunar eclipse did in fact take place on the night of Passover, Friday, 3 April AD 33, and would have been visible in the region of modern Israel, ancient Judaea, just after sunset.

-Modern biblical scholarship treats the account in the synoptic gospels as a literary creation by the author of the Mark Gospel, amended in the Luke and Matthew accounts, intended to heighten the importance of what they saw as a theologically significant event, and not intended to be taken literally.
+Modern biblical scholarship treats the account in the Synoptic Gospels as a literary creation by the author of the Mark Gospel, amended in the Luke and Matthew accounts, intended to heighten the importance of what they saw as a theologically significant event, and not intended to be taken literally.
 This image of darkness over the land would have been understood by ancient readers, a typical element in the description of the death of kings and other major figures by writers such as Philo, Dio Cassius, Virgil, Plutarch and Josephus.
 Géza Vermes describes the darkness account as typical of "Jewish eschatological imagery of the day of the Lord", and says that those interpreting it as a datable eclipse are "barking up the wrong tree".